Reconciliation Analyst Jobs in USA with Visa Sponsorship

 Which visa types are realistic for reconciliation analysts seeking sponsorship?

-The H-1B is the most common path, though it involves a lottery with roughly a one-in-four selection rate for most applicants.
-Australian citizens have a strong alternative in the E-3, which has no lottery, no annual cap issues, and typically processes within a few weeks at consulate.
+The H-1B visa is the most common path, though it involves a lottery with roughly a one-in-four selection rate for most applicants.
+Australian citizens have a strong alternative in the E-3 visa, which has no lottery, no annual cap issues, and typically processes within a few weeks at consulate.
 Candidates already in the U.S. on F-1 OPT have up to 12 months of work authorization to secure sponsorship, with a possible 24-month STEM extension if their degree qualifies.

 What degree does a reconciliation analyst typically need to qualify for visa sponsorship?